These regulations are designed to foster the responsible and safe use of vehicles and parking lots at Carroll College.

 - NEW: There is no free parking on the Carroll College campus.
 The PE Center is now "A" or "B" permit parking only, and there is no longer any overnight parking in the PE Center lot (Midnight - 7am).
 The remaining adjacent lots to the PE Center and the stadium are for Athletic and Special Event use only.

-- There are a limited number of “A” permits available for residential students that are 24-hour a day reserved parking spaces.
+- There are a limited number of “A” permits available for residential students that are 24-hour a day reserved parking spaces for their specific lot.
 You must live in that area to be eligible to purchase one, and they are first-come, first-serve until they are gone.

 - “B” lots, Faculty/Staff lots, Reserved spaces (other than those marked 24-hours), and the Pay Lot are monitored from 7am to 5:30pm on the weekdays.